oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 of this property describes from which language this document was translated.

-The property MUST be present for any CSAF document with the value `translator` in `$.document.publisher.category`.
+The property SHALL be present for any CSAF document with the value `translator` in `$.document.publisher.category`.
 The property SHALL NOT be present if the document was not translated.